grelu.interpret.motifs#

 motifs_to_strings(→ str)

-Extracts a matching DNA sequence from a motif
+Extracts a matching DNA sequence from a motif.
+If sample=True, the best match sequence

-Trims the edges of a PWM based on information content.
+Trims the edges of a Position Weight Matrix (PWM) based on the

 marginalize_patterns(→ Union[numpy.ndarray, ...)